latiffetahaj/technical-questions-python/README.md

 # LeetCode Solutions by Latif

 This repository contains solutions to LeetCode problems, implemented in Python.
-Each solution is accompanied by unit tests to ensure correctness.
+Each solution has unit tests to validate its functionality.

 ## Table of Contents
 - [Arrays & Hashing](#arrays--hashing)